bioinformatics-ca/HTG_2021/main_HTseq2020.md

 ## Post Workshop

-Post workshop content for data sets, docker containers, AWS image, tools and install instructions can be found [here](https://bioinformaticsdotca.github.io/htseq_2019_post-workshop)
+Post workshop content for data sets, docker containers, AWS image, tools and install instructions can be found [here](https://bioinformaticsdotca.github.io/htseq_2020_post-workshop)

 ***

 Thank you for attending the Informatics on High-Throughput Sequencing Data workshop!
-Help us make this workshop better by filling out [our survey](https://forms.gle/Eqg1eDz3ANTk5YBX7).
+Help us make this workshop better by filling out [our survey]

 ***